If you're diagnosed with thyroid cancer, you'll be assigned a care team, who will devise a treatment plan for you.

 Your treatment plan

-The treatment recommended for you will depend on a number of things, including:
+Your recommended treatment will depend on a number of things, including:

 - the type of thyroid cancer you have